Survivors of the Iguala attacks in the auditorium of the Ayotzinapa Teachers College. Tixtla, Guerrero. March 16, 2015.

 "He fought for you," the family of activist Antonio Vivar Diaz greeted a delegation from Ayotzinapa at his wake.
 Tlapa, Guerrero.
 June 8, 2015.

-Banner of the missing 43 at the entrance to the Fortín neighborhood in Tixtla, the town where the Ayotzinapa Teachers College is located.
+Banner of the missing 43 at the entrance to the Fortín neighborhood in the town of Tixtla, where the Ayotzinapa Teachers College is located.
 It reads, “Tixtla and El Fortín support the families of the 43 disappeared Ayotzinapa students.
 They took them alive, we want them back alive!”
 Tixtla, Guerrero.
 February 6, 2015.

-Neighborhood rooftop.
+A rooftop in El Fortín neighborhood.
 Tixtla, Guerrero.
 February 1, 2015.

 Bernabé, father of missing student Adan Abrajan de La Cruz, at a meeting with the State Attorney General about missing surveillance footage from the night of the disappearance.
 Chilpancingo, Guerrero.
 March 9, 2016.